 It can be a confusing concept to grasp at first, but it is so simple to understand once it clicks!
 Here’s an example to help you understand what this would look like in real life:

 In the above example, Susan’s love language is quality time.
-She feels loved when someone makes an effort to spend time with her but John doesn’t realize this about her.
-When John is verbally expressing his love, appreciation, and encouragement to her on a daily basis, he is actually speaking his own love language – one that is completely foreign to Susan.
-John is confused and surprised because he thought he was doing everything to express his love to her, only to realize that Susan’s understanding of love is that of time spent together without work-related distractions.
-And Susan is so focused on wanting to do things together with John that she’s not realizing his needs of verbal affirmation – which is John’s love language.
+She feels loved when someone makes an effort to spend time with her but David doesn’t realize this about her.
+When David is verbally expressing his love, appreciation, and encouragement to her on a daily basis, he is actually speaking his own love language – words of affirmation – one that is completely foreign to Susan.
+David is confused and surprised because he thought he was doing everything to express his love to her, only to realize that Susan’s understanding of love is that of time spent together, and not of affirmations.
+And Susan is so focused on wanting to do things together with David and criticizing him for not prioritizing her that she’s not realizing his needs of verbal affirmation – which is his love language.

-To help Susan feel loved and fulfilled in the relationship, John would need to spend one-on-one time with her at least on a weekly basis, and give her undivided attention the times they are together.
-Susan, on the other hand, would need to express words of encouragement, appreciation, support, and verbal affection for John to feel loved and fulfilled.
+To help Susan feel loved and fulfilled in the relationship, David would need to spend one-on-one time with her at least on a weekly basis, if not daily, and give her undivided attention during this time.
+Susan, on the other hand, would need to express words of encouragement, appreciation, support, and verbal affection to David for him to feel loved and fulfilled.
 The take away from this example is that most couples make the mistake of speaking their own love language, and not their partner’s love language.
 Once both of you become aware of how each of you understands love, it will all start to make sense.

 So, have you been able to identify what your love language is?